raspberrypilearning/octapi-calculating-pi/en/step_7.md

-## Dartboard algorithm - standalone processor
+## Dartboard algorithm on a standalone processor

 This part of the resource can be done on any computer which can run Python 3, including a Raspberry Pi.